jamesberger/rearc-terraform/README.md

   - The region we're building the infrastructure in - `us-east-1` in this case
   - The location of our AWS credentials file
     - The profile in the AWS credentials file to use
-    - This allows Terraform to build our infrastructure
+    - This allows Terraform to build our infrastructure when it uses these credentials to authenticate with AWS

 - The S3 bucket for our Terraform remote state file